wI2L/jettison/README.md

 ## Key features

 - Fast, see [benchmarks](#benchmarks)
-- Zero allocations on average
+- Efficient, zero allocations on average
 - Behavior identical to the standard library by default
 - No code generation required
-- Clear and simple API
+- Clear and concise API
-- Options available to configure encoding
+- Configurable with opt-in functional options
 - Native support for `time.Time` and `time.Duration` types
 - Custom `Marshaler` interface to work with a `Writer`
-- Extensive testsuite
+- Extensive testsuite that compares its output against `encoding/json`

 ## Overview